Google is poised to make another blitz at CES 2020

-The search giant plastered the words "Hey Google" -- the trigger phrase for Assistant -- all over Las Vegas, where the trade show takes place.above one of the main entrances of the city's convention center, as if Google had the naming rights to the building.
+The search giant plastered the words "Hey Google" -- the trigger phrase for Assistant -- all over Las Vegas, where the trade show takes place.
+The phrase appeared above one of the main entrances of the city's convention center, as if Google had the naming rights to the building.
 (It didn't.)
 The company also turned the city's monorail into moving billboards and hired an army of human "Google Assistants," dressed in all-white, to roam the show floor.

 Google is likely to take over Sin City again when CES 2020 kicks off in the second week of January, a pretty remarkable feat when you consider it's arguably the world capital of sensory overload.
 The tech show has grown in importance to Google, which is trying to sell more consumer devices that compete against the likes of Amazon, Apple and

 "We've spent a lot of energy over the last couple of years really getting the Assistant out," Scott Huffman, who leads engineering for Google Assistant, told me at CES 2019.
 A digital assistant, he noted, isn't very helpful if you don't know it's there.

 Google is taking on all comers in the digital assistant space.
-But the grudge match that's developedhas become a focal point of CES.
+But the grudge match that's developed between Google and Amazon has become a focal point of CES.
 Amazon takes a low-key approach compared to Google.
 But look around the massive show and you'll be hard-pressed to find a device that doesn't have a "Works with Alexa" label every few feet.

 The stakes are higher than ever for Google.
 It had been slowly catching up to Amazon in the smart speaker market until this year, when Google's growth bombed.
 The company's share of the market shrank to 12% from roughly 30%, while Amazon grew to 37% from about 32%, according to Canalys.
 Chinese companies Alibaba and Baidu emerged as new threats, with each overtaking Google.